Next offered late-year 2021

 Companies offering high-mix, low-volume or custom-engineered products spend significant time and resources in processing quotes, finalizing engineering designs, establishing bill of materials and purchasing critical components.
 The result: long lead times, missed opportunities in quoting, delays in order processing, engineering changes, expediting and high costs.
 Restructuring your operations into office cells could lead to significant improvements in these areas.
 Over the past two decades, the Quick Response Manufacturing (QRM) Center, in collaboration with its member companies, has developed several tools, methodologies and principles to design office cells specifically for high-mix or custom-engineered products.

-Join us for this one day workshop to learn how to design and implement Quick Response Office Cells (Q-ROCs) to improve order capture rate, streamline order processing to reduce hand-offs and release orders to the shop floor faster.
-Attendees will also participate in The Office Game, a hands-on simulation that demonstrates the effectiveness of Q-ROCs.
+Join us for this virtual workshop to learn how to design and implement Quick Response Office Cells (Q-ROCs) to improve order capture rate, streamline order processing to reduce hand-offs and release orders to the shop floor faster.

 What you will learn: